Multimodal Latent Reasoning via Hierarchical Visual Cues Injection: Conclusion

 \section{Conclusion}

 In this work, we introduced \ourmodel, a novel MLLM that pioneers the use of loop-based Transformer architectures for latent-space reasoning.
 By progressively leveraging hierarchical visual features through iterative recurrence, \ourmodel demonstrates that complex multimodal tasks can be refined within a fixed-parameter recurrent framework.
-Our experiments reveal that the integration of hierarchical cues is not only naturally suited to loop-based architectures but also enhances reasoning efficiency.
+Our experiments reveal that the integration of hierarchical cues is naturally suited to loop-based architectures and can improve reasoning efficiency.
 Under an adaptive computation setting, the hierarchical mechanism facilitates faster convergence of latent states.

 Looking ahead, we aim to enhance OCR \& Chart performance via dynamic resolution strategies and investigate various layer-selection schemes.
 A primary focus is internalizing explicit CoT within recurrent loops.
 Central to this effort is the challenge of implementing early-exit mechanisms that reduce computational overhead while maintaining accuracy.
 Furthermore, we intend to explore the scalability of this recurrent approach to more diverse modal inputs.
 This research provides a practical path toward developing MLLMs that balance high-level cognitive depth with manageable computational costs, potentially serving as a reliable framework for real-time multimodal reasoning systems.